attr0/OpenVPN-soga/readme.md

-The image is called `openvpn-soga`.
+The image is called `OpenVPN-soga`.
 Use the following command to see.

 ```
 docker image ls